Fasamii/ccoll/README.md

 ```bash
 make
 ```
-or if you want .a files of specific collection use
+or if you want .a files of specific collection (like Vec) use
 ```bash
 make [collection name]
 ```